rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/mpin-verificationa.md

 # MPIN Verification

-The `MPIN Verification` action is a native action that enables users to verify an MPIN (Mobile Personal Identification Number) to open an app.
+The `MPIN Verification` action is a native action that enables users to verify an MPIN (Mobile Personal Identification Number) or even by Biometric to open an app.
 It is designed to run on mobile apps only.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/mpin-verification/mpin-verification.png" alt="MPIN Verification Action" />